edwardoughton/itmlogic/docs/getting-started.rst

 Mursley in Buckinghamshire, England.
 For consistency, ``itmlogic`` also uses this example, particularly for providing tests for the codebase, to guarantee reliability.

-The geojson transmitter is specified:
+The transmitter is specified as a point feature:

 .. code-block:: python